xizzxy/fitmate/README.md

 | <img src="https://github.com/xizzxy/fitmate/blob/main/fitmate%20hs.png" width="100%"> | <img src="https://github.com/xizzxy/fitmate/blob/main/fitmate%20ml.png" width="100%"> |
 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-Virtual personal gym trainer based on computer vision and machine learning technologies.
-In this project, we are using Pose estimation techniques that detects the user’s exercise pose and angles and provides real-time feedback on their pose, angles, and reps, through which the user can improve their form.
-Gym Trainer utilizes the best-in-class pre-trained pose estimation model to distinguish a user’s pose by using pose landmarks, then evaluates the vector geometry of the posture through an activity to give valuable feedback.
+This project uses computer vision and machine learning to create a virtual personal gym trainer.
+It detects your exercise poses and angles and gives real-time feedback to help you improve your form, angles, and repetitions.
+The web app offers a variety of workouts that you can select, and it tracks your sets and performance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>